 If you would like to go to a show without a meal, click here to purchase tickets to a concert-like performance.

 There are other places around the city that include Fado one night a week.
-I suggest asking at your accomodation for the best recommendation if neither of the above suite.
+I suggest asking at your accommodation for the best recommendation if neither of the above suit you.

 And that’s it, the best things to do in Porto!
-Here’s just a few more things you might find useful for your visit.
+Here are just a few more things you might find useful for your visit.

 Accommodation – I stayed in, and recommend, Nice Way Hostel Porto.
-The location could not be any better, and I stayed in a big private room with ensuite.
+The location could not be any better, and I stayed in a huge private room with an ensuite.
 Breakfast was also included.
 Click here to see the latest prices and availability.

 Other posts you may also like

 Travel Diaries – Porto